 288:231.
 FACTORY PLANNING AND MATERIALS HANDLING.
 4 credits.
+(4-0).

 Prerequisite, 242:104.
 In order to have the optimum operation facility we must have the best possible arrangement of the factors of production: manpower, materials and equipment.
 This course is concerned with the selection and arrangement of the activities which constitutes the factory.
-The selection and implementation of the material handling system that will facilitate production.
+The selection and implementation of the material handling system that will facilitate production. layout.
+Simplified drawing.
+A complete working drawing including details, assembly and parts list.